Sitebase/u-avatar/README.md

 # &lt;u-avatar&gt;

-Universal avatar makes it possible to generate an avatar for a user regardeless of what information you have of that specific user.
+Universal avatar makes it possible to fetch/generate an avatar based on the information you have about that user.
-We use a fallback system that if for example no Facebook ID is know it will try Google, and so on.
+We use a fallback system that if for example an invalid Facebook ID is used it will try Google, and so on.

-For the moment we support following avatars:
+For the moment we support following types:
 * Facebook
 * Google
 * Skype